GregoryKogan/mephi-laboratory-works/Sem-3/lab1/README.md

 # bun
 bun install
 ```
+Don't forget to return to the **project root** directory after installing frontend dependencies.

 ## Build
 To build this project and web interface backend you need to have `cmake` installed.
 Then you need to run the following commands: